 Our Pledge of Organic Excellence

-We promise not to use unnecessary and harmful inputs in the production of our produce.
+We promise not to use unnecessary and harmful inputs in the production of our produce and meats.
 This means that we do not use any of the following:

 - Synthetic and chemical pesticides or herbicides

 - Genetically modified seeds or feeds

 - Growth hormones or antibiotics

 - Manure from animals whose daily diet includes antibiotics or synthetic hormones

 Organic is not just a list of "do nots" however.
 At Round Right Farm, organic means that we make every possible effort to improve the quality of our soil and increase the number and diversity of soil organisms on which healthy soils depend.